 Nkechi Harry Ngonadi, Nigeria, CEO of NHN Couture

 How does a person turn a passion into a lucrative business?
 By becoming purposeful about it.
 For Nkechi Ngonadi, CEO of NHN Couture, it comes down to her inspiration: “Proverbs 22:29, The Almighty God and His Word,” she says.
-In three years, NHN designs are on prominent runways, and worn by celebrities across the African continent, and from the US to the Middle East.
+In three years, NHN designs are on prominent runways, and worn by celebrities across the Africa.
 “Don’t focus on the immediate need only.
 Set your eyes on the big picture,” she says.
 What is her best advice?
 “Integrity, people follow if they trust.”
 This trust has led to Ngonadi having almost 100,000 active followers (and counting) on Instagram alone.

 Jean Bosco Nzeyimana, Rwanda, Founder and CEO of Habona